-This is part two of our regenerative agriculture blog series.
-The first blog introduced the topic of regenerative agriculture.
-This blog discusses the principles of regenerative agriculture.
-The third and fourth will cover practices and benefits.
+This is part three of our regenerative agriculture blog series.
+The first blog introduced the philosophy of regenerative agriculture, and the second blog covered the principles of regenerative agriculture.
+This blog summarizes some of the practices that regenerative growers use, and the fourth blog will discuss the benefits of regenerative agriculture.

 This is part one of a blog series we have planned on regenerative agriculture.
 This first blog introduces the topic of regenerative agriculture and discusses regenerative philosophy; the second, third, and fourth will discuss regenerative principles, practices, and benefits.